satishthulva/sylenium-framework/README.md

 - Both of these properties are required, they can be set at runtime using standard maven -Dslack.enabled etc

 Framework properties are found under `gui-tests/src/test/resources/framework.properties` or can be passed in at runtime.

+### :triangular_flag_on_post: How can I configure Jira cloud?

+- placeholder
+- placeholder
+- placeholder